Travel Films To Binge While Stuck At Home

 Literally any James Bond film

 Take a sip of a homemade (shaken, not stirred) martini and travel the world with 007.
 Exotic locales are just as staple of Bond films as silly gags, tailored suits, and evil mega-villains, and while we might never travel on Bond’s lavish budget, every movie has enough globetrotting to give you a serious travel bug.
 From the shores of Lake Como to the islands of Thailand, the fiestas of Mexico City to ninja training camps in Japan, our favourite international spy really has been everywhere.
 50 hour movie marathon, anyone?
-Whilst waiting for No Time To Die to be released, why not?

 First They Killed My Father

 This Angelina Jolie-helmed film is no feel good story, but a sincere, important one.
 Set during the reign of the Khmer Rouge it tells the story of Cambodia’s national tragedy through the eyes of a child as she struggles to survive.
 The tapestry of war and genocide is haunting, recreating a bleak time with intense detail.
 Despite Angeline Jolie's celebrity, the film is incredibly respectful towards the story it tells, told in Khmer and portrayed by Khmer actors.
 Easily found on Netflix, First They Killed My Father serves as a harrowing education into Cambodia’s history and atrocities that resonate beyond the film’s running time.
+This is one you for sure should watch on your way tom Cambodia.

 Spirited Away